Blueprint TravelersBlueprint Travelers

 Panama

-First-hand guides from real travelers
+First-hand travel guides

-Blueprint Travelers was founded by Kevin and Melina, two travelers who have personally visited every destination on this site across Japan, Latin America, Australia and New Zealand.
-Every guide starts with extensive research through guidebooks, travel blogs, and specialist resources, then conversations with locals and tourism centres, then the trip itself.
-Nothing makes it onto the page until it has been tested firsthand.
+Blueprint Travelers was founded by Kevin and Melina.
+We have personally visited every destination on this site, across Japan, Latin America, Australia, and New Zealand.
+Nothing makes it onto the page until we have been there ourselves.

 Need help planning your trip?